Metallocene: Definition

 The general name metallocene is derived from ferrocene, (C5H5)2Fe or Cp2Fe, systematically named bis(η^{5}-cyclopentadienyl)iron(II).
 According to the International Union of Pure and Applied Chemistry definition, a metallocene contains a transition metal and two cyclopentadienyl ligands coordinated in a sandwich structure, i.e., the two cyclopentadienyl anions are on parallel planes with equal bond lengths and strengths.
 Using the nomenclature of "hapticity", the equivalent bonding of all 5 carbon atoms of a cyclopentadienyl ring is denoted as η5, pronounced "pentahapto".
 There are exceptions, such as uranocene, which has two cyclooctatetraene rings sandwiching a uranium atom.

 In metallocene names, the prefix before the -ocene ending indicates what metallic element is between the Cp groups.
 For example, in ferrocene, iron(II), ferrous iron is present.

 In contrast to the more strict definition proposed by International Union of Pure and Applied Chemistry, which requires a d-block metal and a sandwich structure, the term metallocene and thus the denotation -ocene, is applied in the chemical literature also to non-transition metal compounds, such as barocene (Cp2Ba), or structures where the aromatic rings are not parallel, such as found in manganocene or titanocene dichloride (Cp2TiCl2).

 Some metallocene complexes of actinides have been reported where there are three cyclopentadienyl ligands for a monometallic complex, all three of them bound η5.

 Classification

 There are many (η5-C5H5)–metal complexes and they can be classified by the following formulas:

-Metallocene complexes can also be classified by type:
+Cp-based complexes can also be classified by type: